Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 The Three-Phase Cleanup Framework

 Start with a comprehensive baseline assessment.
-Data audits HubSpot teams conduct typically reveal 30-40% of records contain at least one critical error, according to 2026 State of Marketing Report.
+Audits routinely surface a meaningful share of records with at least one critical error.
 Export your contact, company, and deal records to identify duplicate entries, missing required fields, and outdated information.
 Focus first on pipeline-impacting fields: deal stage, close date, amount, and contact role.

 The final phase establishes preventive controls.
 Create required property rules for critical fields, implement validation workflows that catch errors at entry, and set up regular monitoring dashboards.
 Why is HubSpot data inaccurate in the first place?
 Usually because no one's watching the inputs systematically.